 Site publishing the Nofollow link – Having a no-follow attribute on a link does not affect the site that is publishing that link.
 In fact, many websites include a no-follow attribute on their entire site so as to make sure that no spammer is coming to the site and trying to somehow get free link juice.
 It is a way for a site to make sure they are following the rules of Google and keeping the search engine honest and valuable.

-Site where the Nofollow link points – This is where most people immediately assume that a no-follow link is a waste.
+The site where the no-follow link points – This is where most people immediately assume that a no-follow link is a waste.
 However, it’s important to realize that just because one of your links is a no-follow does not mean that users cannot click on that link and be taken to your page.
 Although this may not help your Domain Authority or SERP ranking, it is a way to get your company in front of the eyes of users.
 This link is free, so it is absolutely better than nothing.
 If you can get a no-follow link on a website with tons of traffic and active visitors, you’re bound to get a few qualified clicks.

 The most important thing to remember is that your website does not revolve around search engines only.
 You are writing for your readers, and creating a loyal reader following will help you do well when it comes time for a search engine to crawl your page.
-Add no-follow links to your monthly marketing reports, and do what you can do to get your website and your content in front of readers first, and worry about whether it’s a no-follow or do-follow link second.
+Add no-follow links to your monthly marketing reports, do what you can do to get your website and your content in front of readers first, and worry about whether it’s a no-follow or do-follow link second.

 Amanda DiSilvestro is the Editor-in-chief for Plan, Write, GO.
 She has been writing about all things digital marketing as a ghostwriter, guest writer, and blog manager for over 10 years.
 If you’re interested in outsourcing your content, check out her blogging services to learn more!